 6. Skogafoss Waterfall

 As I said, one can never have enough pictures of waterfalls.
-Another one of my favorite pictures from Iceland is this image of Skogafoss waterfall along the South coast.
+Another one of my favorite pictures from Iceland is this image of the Skogafoss waterfall along the South Coast of Iceland.

 7. Jökulsárlón Beach, aka Diamond Beach